 - 21.11.
 The British Film Institute will be allowed to consolidate activities on their site.
-The designation of the site as a Major Developed Site in the Green Belt will enable some modest opportunities for infilling to take place.
+The designation of the site as a major developed site in the Green Belt will enable some modest opportunities for infilling to take place.
 Better links will be sought between the Institute and the town to enable the film heritage and work of the Institute to be more readily appreciated locally. - 21.12.
-The castle is an important landmark whose position and heritage will be protected.
-Visitors will be encouraged to make use of public transport access. - 21.13.
+Berkhamsted contains the remains of a late Saxon/medieval town.
+Its archaeological interest is potentially of national importance and will be a constraint on the extent and layout of new development.
+The castle was the site of the surrender of the Anglo-Saxon army to William the Conqueror in 1066.
+The castle is an important landmark and significant historical asset, whose position and heritage will be protected.
+Visitors to the site will be encouraged to make use of public transport access. - 21.13.
 The careful location of new development and promoting opportunities for sustainable travel, including improved cycle routes and facilities (for example at the train station), will in part help tackle a number of parking and traffic issues in the town.
 An additional deck at the railway station car park and the development of the Water Lane / High Street site will also provide for a modest increase in spaces.
-Road improvements at the junction of Shootersway / Kingshill Way will be linked to new housing development. - 21.14 Hertfordshire County Council has concluded that the New Road / Springfield Road link proposal aimed at relieving traffic through Northchurch would be expensive, with no overriding benefits to warrant its inclusion in the Local Transport Plan (LTP) programme.
+Road improvements at the junction of Shootersway/Kingshill Way will be linked to new housing development. - 21.14 Hertfordshire County Council has concluded that the New Road / Springfield Road link proposal aimed at relieving traffic through Northchurch would be expensive, with no overriding benefits to warrant its inclusion in the Local Transport Plan (LTP) programme.
 It will therefore not be funded by the highway authority.
 The County Council's preferred approach is to drop completion of the link road and instead address highway safety issues around St Mary's school and at the junction of New Road and High Street.
 This will be resolved through the Berkhamsted Urban Transport Plan and improvements implemented as funding opportunities arise.
 These highway safety improvements should help alleviate existing air quality issues in this part of Northchurch.